SaymenAbbas/Portfolio/README.md

-<h1 align="center">Persönliches Portfolio</h1>
+<h1 align="center">Personal Portfolio</h1>
 <p align="center">
-  Dieses Repository wurde mit hilfe dieses Tutorial gemacht: "Build 2 Gamified Portfolio Websites with JavaScript and React"
+  This Repository was created with the help of this Tutorial and added upon: "Build 2 Gamified Portfolio Websites with JavaScript and React"
 </p>

 <p align="center">